 Tip #4: Caregivers need regular exercise

-Caregivers, like anyone else, need regular exercise every day; ideally, at least 30 minutes of a physical activity.
+Caregivers, like anyone else, need regular exercise every day; ideally, at least 30 minutes of physical activity.
 Walking, riding a bike, or using an exercise machine are all excellent options.

 Tip #5: Allow caregivers a stress outlet